 In his amazed state of mind, Kyle wasn’t really paying attention to his guest and gushed grinning from ear to ear, “Sakes alive, ya got big!
 You know I tell all my rodeo friends how I met ya ‘bout a year ago up yonder in Lightnin’ Flat!
 I pert near broke my arm tryin’ out fer Bossman ‘n was introduced to ya in the locker room there.
 I declare it’s such a mighty honor ta…”

-Suddenly it hit him.
-A newspaper said the owners of the Boss Man’s Traveling Rodeo Show and several other people were shot dead in town during a robbery at the stadium two nights ago.
+The local newspaper flashed before his eyes.
+It said the owners of the Boss Man’s Traveling Rodeo Show and several other people were shot dead right here in town during a robbery at the stadium two nights ago.

-The champion looked up at him, and his chin and forehead seemed to be trying to crush his face between them.
+The champion looked up at him, and the man's chin and forehead seemed to be trying to crush his face between them.
 This time he couldn’t hold back and the cries burst out of him in huge gasps so loud that Frannie could probably hear them across the road.

 Kyle quickly circled the table, held him in his arms, and comforted him until he cried it all out.
 The man was so exhausted that he was ready to pass out, so Kyle led him into the back bedroom, slipped off his boots and stayed with him in bed through the night occasionally holding him or softly talking him back to sleep.

-The next morning he drove John Twist to the stadium and discovered that some kind of makeshift memorial meeting was taking place for his slain coworkers.
+The next morning he drove John to the stadium and discovered that some kind of makeshift memorial meeting was taking place for Twist's slain coworkers.

 Kyle wanted to go in with him to make sure he was all right, but he now had lost nearly a day of only two he had left to spend with his family.
 They thanked each other and parted ways not possibly knowing what destiny held for both of their yet to be born sons…

 June of 1942 saw Kyle turn twenty.
-The rodeo he'd finally found a home in was suspended as Uncle Sam called more and more young men into the war effort.
+The Gyllenhaal Traveling Rodeo he'd finally found a home in was suspended as Uncle Sam called more and more young men into the war effort.
 With nowhere else to go, he returned home to try his hand at breeding and selling roping horses, while raising livestock on the ranch... and trying to make up with Francine.

 He was surprised at how much his two kids had grown and it didn't help the situation that while he was gone, Kyle Jr.'s hair had gradually lightened to almost the same shade as his father's.